openstreetmap/openstreetmap-website/DOCKER.md

 - [Install Docker](https://docs.docker.com/install/)
 - [Install Docker Compose](https://docs.docker.com/compose/install/)

-These instructions gloss over the precise details of the dependencies and their configuration but these can be found in full detail at [INSTALL.md](INSTALL.md).

 The first step is to fork/clone the repo to your local machine.
 The repository is reasonably large (~150MB) and it's unlikely that you need the full history.
 If you are happy to wait for it all to download, run:

     git clone https://github.com/openstreetmap/openstreetmap-website.git